project2051/docker-workshop/10_Serf/README.md

 ```
 ***NOTE:*** You can run Serf both as a process on you workstation or in a container - It's up to you!

 We've chosen to run Dockerfile with our serf-agent.
+`docker build -t serf-agent serf-agent`
 `SERF_AGENT=$(docker run -d --name serf-agent -p 7946 -p 7373 serf-agent)`
 The 7946 is the port which binds serf agent and 7373 is for RPC